polymorphm/rand-rename/README.md

 rand-rename
 ===========

-`rand-mv` is micro-utility for renaming files to random name.
+`rand-rename` is micro-utility for renaming files to random name.

 Status
 ------